Brocade's IP storage portfolio takes to the network

 “The growth of IP storage and the business-critical nature of workloads requires a new approach to storage architectures,” Nadkarni says.

-“Dedicated storage networks, both inside and between data centres, are essential to managing predictable and reliable application performance.”
+“Dedicated storage networks, both inside and between data centers, are essential to managing predictable and reliable application performance.”

 Gary Denman, Brocade ANZ managing director, says the offering, which he says is the industry’s first complete portfolio purpose built and optimised for IP storage, will ensure that mutual customers can easily deploy, operate and scale out high-performance fabrics that deliver the predictable performance and unmatched resiliency required for business-critical applications and disaster recovery initiatives.